dace/AutobusNative/README.md

 [![google maps screen](./docs/assets/images/googlemaps.png)](https://vimeo.com/219462900)

 Autobus uses your current GPS latitude and longitude coordinates to make a call to the **One Bus Away** API.
 The API responds with a number of stops within a set radius of your current location.
 The response includes a number of routes that serve that stop.
+The app provides a link to Google Maps that drops a pin at the stop's location (either through the Google Maps app if the user already has it downloaded, or via a new browser window in Safari).

 # Linking to Route Schedule